noise-course/course-project-rajatkha-maroon/final/report/source/discussion_conclusion.md

 Several key points emerged:

 1. **Feature extraction configuration matters**
-  Even when using the same dataset and similar modeling techniques, small changes in nPrint / nPrintML configuration (headers, payload length, hash size, etc.) can alter performance.
+  Even when using the same dataset and similar modeling techniques, small changes in nPrint / nPrintML configuration (headers, payload length, size, etc.) can alter performance.
 This might be a possible source of inconsistency with my derived balanced accuracies for hard dataset.
 2. **Dimensionality reduction is essential for practicality.**
   The original feature matrices are large and dense.
 PCA reduced them from 1000 dimensions to just 15, making it feasible to train multiple models